-ReCharge is a sex-positive, safer-space to learn about safer crystal meth use for gay and bisexual men, and transgender women.
-Using a harm reduction approach to treatment and through both individual and group counseling, ReCharge works to aid individuals in reducing and eliminating the negative consequences of chronic or problematic crystal meth use.
+This program is a sex-positive, safer-space to learn about safer crystal meth use for gay and bisexual men, and transgender women.
+Using a harm reduction approach to treatment and through both individual and group counseling, this program works to aid individuals in reducing and eliminating the negative consequences of chronic or problematic crystal meth use.

 We can refer clients to medical providers who can explore how medications can be used to support you in achieving your goals alcohol and substance use goals.